Fun Learning Materials for Kids!

 Sheltered Instruction in an Inclusive Language Arts Classroom

 , is one of the few works at Chicago’s Brandel Library that deals exclusively with ESL learners in a non-bilingual class.
-Joel was formerly an editor in product development at Super Duper® Publications.
-He is currently a language arts team leader with the School District of Greenville County, Greenville, SC.
+He is currently a language arts teacher in Spartanburg County, SC public schools.

 Julie A. Daymut, M.A., CCC-SLP